Notes on the Geography of Turkey (Istanbul): Secular Monuments

 Another type, styled perhaps in accordance with regimental traditions.

 A third.
 It's almost as if the deceased was still reporting for duty.
-Sadly, very few Turks today can read what's written here.
-A wholesale shift to the Latin alphabet was decreed by Ataturk in 1926.
+Sadly, very few Turks today can read what's written here because Ataturk in 1926 ordered a wholesale shift to the Latin alphabet.

 A nearby street, lined with the wooden buildings common in Istanbul.
 The tombstones are in considerably better shape.